1086 ‘Domesday Book’ Survey was carried out. The overlords of the land in Rugby and the nearby district were:

 1916 Lodge Plug factory built in St Peter's Road.

-The successors to the Midlands Counties District Bank in Market Place were acquired by Barclays Bank.
+The United Counties Bank in Market Place was acquired by Barclays Bank.

 1918 Great War ends with an armistice on 11th November.

-1919 Arnold High School taken over by the local authority.
+1919 Arnold High School for Girls was taken over by the local authority.

 1920 Rugby Day Continuation School founded in Lower Hillmorton Road on Rugby College site.